jacobagilbert/fpv/ZMR250_FPV_TX/README.md

-# Custom FPV Transmitter for ZMR250: The ZTX-23 Version 1.2
+# Custom FPV Transmitter for ZMR250: The ZTX-23

 I suggest you read this entire README prior to building this, it's not that long and there is valuable information here!